chad-ermacora/kootnet-sensors/README.md

 **SensorRecording**
 >Records sensors to an SQLite3 database at a set Interval & by trigger variances.

-### The following Terminal commands disable and stop the service.
+### The following Terminal commands disable and stop the corresponding service.

 **SensorHTTP**
 ```